 Recommended variety of boxes

 Includes packing materials

 Unused boxes can be returned

 The best moving kit comes from U-Haul.
 While this kit is definitely more expensive, U-Haul has taken almost all the guesswork out of getting the boxes and packing materials you need for a successful move.
-U-Haul offers kits for apartments, one to two-bedroom, three to four-bedroom, and more than four-bedroom homes.
-The kits have the recommended number of boxes for your space, in addition to a variety of sizes, packing and padding materials, and tape.
+U-Haul offers kits for apartments, one-to-two-bedroom, three-to-four-bedroom, and more than four-bedroom homes.
+The kits have the recommended number of boxes for packing everything in your space, in addition to a variety of sizes and packing and padding materials like tape.
 You can even return unused boxes after your move, thanks to the brand's buy-back program, and recycle the ones you did use and don't need anymore.

 Best Bin: HDX 27 Gallon Tough Storage Tote

 If you want something that will last for years and through multiple moves and can be used for storage in either a storage unit or your new space, look no further than the HDX line of tough storage totes.
 Our at-home tester used these through multiple moves, in storage units, and to keep seasonal decor.
 The totes lock with zip ties on the sides, although you will need to purchase the zip ties separately.